reginmarte/SES1B-HealthConnect/README.md

 # SES1B-HealthConnect
-HealthConnect includes multiple functions in order to aid a patient in getting a doctor and diagnosing what condition they may be suffering from.
+HealthConnect includes multiple functions that aid patients in connecting and communicating with a doctor.
+It also provides features that allow doctors to diagnose this information and directly advise the patient on their condition.

 Browse this repo for a guide on importing this and modifying the project.